 The hull remains were removed from sea caves near Manzanita, a small coastal city in northwest Oregon near the Washington border.
 The recovery mission involved archaeologists, law enforcement personnel, and search-and-rescue teams from both state and local agencies.

 The fabled ship sank in 1693 with a full cargo of beeswax and porcelain.
 Blocks of beeswax with Spanish lettering and chunks of porcelain (which are made from beeswax) have been washing ashore since the early 1700's, leading to constant reminders that the fabled 'Beeswax Wreck' was probably not far from shore.

 Archaeologists have dated the recovered porcelain to between 1680 and 1700, which falls right in line with the loss of the Santo Cristo be Burgos.

-“We’re about 90 percent sure they are [from the Santo Cristo de Burgos], but there is nothing definitive that we’ve seen that says they are from the ship that went missing in 1693,” said Scott Williams, the president of the Maritime Archaeological Society.
+“We’re about 90 percent sure they are [from the Santo Cristo de Burgos], but there is nothing definitive that we’ve seen that says they are from the ship that went missing in 1693,” said Scott Williams, the president of the Maritime Archaeological Society, to the Washington Post.
 “There’s a chance it’s an unknown shipwreck, but the odds are small for that.
 The simplest explanation is that these timbers are part of the galleon.”

 How the ship went down is still unknown.
 It disappeared during a crossing from Manila, Philippines to Acapulco, Mexico, which was part of a well-known trade route for Spanish merchants.
 At the time, both Mexico and The Philippines were Spanish colonies.
 The cargo of beeswax was likely for making Chinese porcelain, rare silks, and candles.
 A National Geographic story about the ship also mentions oral histories passed down by local Indigenous tribes about a major sinking close to shore.